oracle/graal/docs/reference-manual/native-image/JFR.md

 ## Run a Demo

-Convert this very simple demo application into a native image and see how to use JFR events from it.
+Transform this very simple demo application into a native image and see how to use JFR events from it.
 Save the following code to the _Example.java_ file.

 ```java